NS

 Key Takeaways

-- NSRoute is the only free tool that combines truck routing, toll calculation, fuel costs, driving ban alerts, and oversized permits in 22 languages.
+• NSRoute combines truck routing, toll calculation, fuel costs, driving ban alerts, and oversized permit planning support in 22 languages.

 Feature Comparison: NSRoute vs Google Maps vs Waze vs Sygic Truck